-Comply with the recordkeeping requirements specified in section 2013.7(d).
+Comply with the recordkeeping requirements specified in section 2049(d).

 Hiring Entity Documentation.
-Hiring entities must keep documentation as specified in sections 2013.7(d)(1), (2), or (3).
-Additionally, hiring entities must keep copies of contracts or addendums to contracts with hired fleets that include the disclosure of regulation applicability as specified in section 2013.7(c)(2).
-Hiring entities must keep records of documentation specified in this section for a period of at least five years.
-Hiring entities must make such records available in an electronic or paper format to CARB staff within 72 hours of a written or verbal request for audit.
+Hiring entities shall keep documentation as specified in sections 2049(d)(1), (2), or (3).
+Additionally, hiring entities shall keep copies of contracts or addendums to contracts with hired fleets that include the disclosure of regulation applicability as specified in section 2049(c)(2).
+Hiring entities shall keep records of documentation specified in this section for a period of at least five years.
+Hiring entities shall make such records available in an electronic or paper format to CARB staff within 72 hours of a written or verbal request for audit.

 A certificate of reported compliance;

-A photograph or screenshot of the hired fleet listed on the CARB ACF webpage as a compliant fleet; or
+A photograph or digital image of the hired fleet listed on the CARB ACF webpage as a compliant fleet; or

-A signed statement received from the hired fleet used to verify that the hired fleet is compliant with the applicable regulations listed in section 2013.7(a)(1).
+A signed statement received from the hired fleet used to verify that the hired fleet is compliant with the applicable regulations listed in section 2049(a)(1).